packagist/private-packagist-docs/docs/composer-authentication.md

 Running Composer commands against Private Packagist always requires authentication.

 ## Different types of tokens
-Three different types of authentication tokens can be used to access Private Packagist.
+Four different types of authentication tokens can be used to access Private Packagist.

 ### User access token
 Every user has their own token that they can access either on the profile page or on the overview page of their organizations.